Muhammad-Naeem677/cash_register/README.md

 1. Install ruby in your system

-2. Run below command to run ruby console in your teminal
+2. Run below command to run ruby console in your terminal
     ```
     irb
     ```